-The Grauer Family Institute for Excellence and Innovation in Education at Pomfret School is a thought leader on a range of educational issues.
-The Institute makes significant resources available for faculty to undertake research an pursue professional development opportunities so that they may design and deliver innovative programs inside and outside the classroom.
+At Pomfret, the Institute makes significant resources available for faculty to experiment with emerging teaching methods and pursue ongoing professional development so that they may design and deliver innovative programs in and out of the classroom.